Enrique-Gaspar/sql_challenge/README.md

     5. Add your files to this folder.
     6. Push the above changes to GitHub.

 Step 2.
-Data Modeling
+Data Modeling (COMPLETED)
-    1.
+    1. Inspect the CSVs and sketch out an ERD of the tables.

 Step 3.
 Data Engineering (COMPLETED)
     1. Use the information you have to create a table schema for each of the six CSV files.